kra-mo/sly/README.md

 I'm planning to make the app available for all other major platforms (Android, iOS, macOS, Windows) in the near future.

 For now, if you want to try out the app, you can do so at [sly.kramo.page](https://sly.kramo.page).
-Be aware that this version is unstable and the performance will probably be worse than that of the native app.
+Be aware that this version is unstable and the performance will probably be significantly worse than that of the native app.

 **Issues for each platform can be found here:**